 For block variants, there is a more practical conversion option in WordPress 5.7.
 Moreover, it is now possible to insert blocks and block templates into the editor via a drag-and-drop function.
 The Gutenberg editor is thus extended by a few variants, which should simplify working in the editor and with the individual blocks.

 There will be no new default theme in WordPress 5.7.
 This is not surprising and a new theme wasn't really to be expected.
 The new standard theme Twenty Twenty-One was first released in December 2020 with WordPress 5.6 and is "included" in WordPress 5.7 too.

 Prior to release, the update was Release Candidate of WordPress 5.7 status.
 This means that final testing was underway to find any incompatibilities or bugs.

 WordPress 5.7 was finally released on March 9, 2021.
 Don't forget, there will be three more major updates this year: WordPress 5.8 will follow in June 2021, WordPress 5.9 in September 2021 and the jump to WordPress 6.0 will be in December 2021.
 This is still under discussion, however.

 WordPress 5.7: Outlook and conclusion

-WordPress 5.7 is less "spectacular" than 5.6, released in December 2020.
-The new features fall into the "nice to have" category but are not major highlights.
-The simplified switch from HTTP to HTTPS in particular should be a relief for many beginners and Lazy Load for iFrames should help with the loading time.
+WordPress 5.7 is less "spectacular" than the 5.6 released in December 2020.
+The new features fall into the category "Nice to have", but are not major highlights.
+Especially the simplified switch from HTTP to HTTPS should be a relief for many beginners, Lazy Load for iFrames also helps with the loading time.